italianriver/Data-Warehouse/README.md

 ## Welcome
 Welcome to my **SQL Data Warehouse** project!
-This repository showcases my work in designing and building a **modern data warehouse** using **SQL Server** — from raw data ingestion to business-ready analytics.
+This repository showcases my work in designing and building a **modern data warehouse** using **Microsoft SQL Server**, from raw data ingestion to business-ready analytics.
-The goal of this project is to demonstrate end-to-end **data engineering** skills, including ETL processes, data modelling, and provide an analytics-ready data layer.
+The goal of this project is to demonstrate fundamental end-to-end **data engineering** skills using SQL, ETL processes, data modelling, and provide an analytics-ready data layer.

 ---